 These structures contrast with the normal Hall current in the ferromagnet: In the normal state, the Hall current is driven by scalar spin chirality under electric field \cite{Tatara}

 Equilibrium spin current driven by inhomogeneous magnetic structure in the normal state is given by \cite{Takeuchi}

-By comparing Eq.(\ref{jc}) and Eq.(\ref{js}), and, Eq.(\ref{jcn}) and Eq.(\ref{jsn}), we find essentially different magnetic structures of transverse Josephson currents, which reflects that Josephson current flows in response to phase gradient, disspationless nature of Josephson current.
+By comparing Eq.(\ref{jc}) and Eq.(\ref{js}), and, Eq.(\ref{jcn}) and Eq.(\ref{jsn}), we find essentially different magnetic structures required for transverse supercurrents, which reflects the fact that supercurrent flows in response to phase gradient, the disspationless nature of supercurrent.